-- Stop during or immediately after any interference or change of condition occurred, - Raise their hand and approach the Course Manager to claim the re-run request, - Describe the incident and request for a new trick attempt or run.
+- Stop during or immediately after any interference or change of condition occurs, - Raise their hand and approach the Course Manager to claim the re-run request, - Describe the incident and request a new trick attempt or run.

-The head judge will decide if the request will be accepted.
-Re-runs can be granted right away or deferred at the head judge's discretion.
-The head judge's decision will be communicated by the announcer(s).
+The Head Judge shall decide if the request will be accepted.
+Re-runs can be granted right away or deferred at the Head Judge's discretion.
+The Head Judge's decision will be communicated by the announcer(s).